This article will help you quickly compare and evaluate the best business process management (BPM) tools and other process management software.

 These tools are used in many settings.
 In project management, specifically, project managers can use BPM tools to help map out workflows and visualize processes that you use in your teams.

 In this post, I’ll break down what business process management (BPM) is and what tools we can use to better analyse and automate different systems.
 I’ll share with you some of my favorite BPM apps and highlight why/how each stands out.

 Additionally, I will answer some FAQs about BPM and adjacent processes.
-I will explain what process modelling software can do for you, outline my evaluation criteria for any BPM software, and provide a simple comparison of business process management tools.
+I will explain what process modeling software can do for you, outline my evaluation criteria for any BPM software, and provide a simple comparison of business process management tools.

 Business process documentation is meant to give you a complete view of the systems that make up, support, and control your business.
 This may include processes like manufacturing and distribution, HR and employee satisfaction, finances and payroll, web design and software upkeep, customer service systems, and more.